 Swimming Tip 4: Relax!

-However, you cannot fight the water, so instead relax and let your body focus on gliding with the water as opposed to pushing against it.
-Try doing some simple front floats to help you loosen up your limbs and start practicing your relaxation techniques.
+Do not fight the water and let your body focus on gliding with the water rather than against it.
+Do some front floats to loosen up your limbs and practice relaxation techniques.

 Swimming Tip 5: Set Realistic Expectations

 It might come as a surprise that swimming a few lengths is challenging for any swimmer.
 Swimming requires specific sports training.
 Even as a runner or weightlifter, getting in the pool can still be difficult.
 This is because these sports rely solely on the leg and arm muscles.
 While swimming is a full-body workout.

 Set realistic goals and each milestone will feel like an accomplishment.
 Complete one lap and add on more as you succeed!

 A friend or a workout buddy is motivating and safe.
 During a swim workout, aqua fitness session or a leisurely swim, bring a friend along to enjoy the water.